Cryptography for Practitioners

 ciphertext) is returned to its readable form the process is called decryption.

 Some algorithms are bi-directional (or symmetric) which means that the same algorithm (and key) are used for both encryption and decryption.
-In contrast, a one-directional algorithm works in only one way (ie. the operation cannot be reversed).
+In contrast, a one-directional algorithm works only one way (ie. the operation cannot be reversed).
 An example of a one-directional cryptographic algorithm is a hash algorithm that produces a hash - a digital

 There are three main categories of these algorithms: - Public key cryptography algorithms - Data integrity protection algorithms - Symmetric cipher algorithms.